dwright37/dwright37.github.io/_pages/about.md

 News
 ========
+- (20/08/2025) Our paper "Unstructured Evidence Attribution for Long Context Query Focused Summarization" was accepted to EMNLP 2025 (Main)!

+- (21/07/2025) Co-led the tutorial *Addressing AI Driven Misinformation* at IC2S2 2025 in Norreköping

 - (23/06/2025) Gave a keynote at the ICWSM workshop on Misinformation titled *The Many Faces of Science Misinformation*

 - (23/06/2025) Co-led the tutorial *Addressing AI Driven Misinformation* at ICWSM 2025